 Sean Gerety once said, the technology you use impresses no one.
 The experience you create with it, is EVERYTHING.

-Basic needs of a human being have never evolved as rapidly as it was in the last few decades.
+The basic needs of a human being have never evolved as rapidly as it was in the last few decades.
 With progress came prosperity and with prosperity came a heightened sense of self-realisation.
 And slowly everything started circling around ‘how one feels’ when he or she uses a product or a service.
-It is this sense of self-fulfilment that paved way for companies such as Starbucks, Netflix, Uber, HubSpot, Amazon, Ikea and the list goes on.
-Without a shadow of doubt, the picture looks rosy for the businesses and corporations across the world.
+It is this sense of self-fulfilment that paved the way for companies such as Starbucks, Netflix, Uber, HubSpot, Amazon, Ikea and the list goes on.
+Without a shadow of a doubt, the picture looks rosy for businesses and corporations across the world.
 However, it will have its own share of challenges as well.

 The success story of the above mentioned companies tells us about the changing customer psychology and expectations.
 While it presents business opportunities at one end, it also puts a lot of strain on customer retention.
 And this is exactly where you would want the technology to step in.
 So far technology and innovation have solved problems, it helped us reduce costs, it aided us in processing data and it also gave us analysis and insights.
 Now, it will have to play a role in creating a unique experience for every customer.

 Another critical area to focus on is employee experience.
 We cannot expect a great customer experience without ensuring a great employee experience.
-Organizations will also have to factor if employees are geared to extend the unique propositions for customers.
-One needs to be mindful of the fact that barring industries such as hospitality and airline – employees are not trained on customer experience.
+Organizations will also have to factor in if employees are geared to extend the unique propositions for customers.
+One needs to be mindful of the fact that barring industries such as hospitality and airline – employees are not trained in customer experience.
 These employees are domain or functional experts; someone who is high on IQ, but may not necessarily be high on EQ.
 Therefore, technology will have to bridge the gap by offering anytime anywhere digitized solutions for end users.
 It will have to play a crucial role in enabling the delivery and optimization of digital experiences for the end users across their digital journeys.

-In an ever changing market, technology is taking a huge leap.
+In an ever-changing market, technology is taking a huge leap.
 Organizations must partner and collaborate with tech companies that will help them keep up with the evolving technological trends, thereby catering to not just today’s but even tomorrow’s needs of clients as well as end customers.